Everything You Need To Know About Tet Celebrations In Vietnam | DO

 Where to buy your Ao Dai

 Also important during Tet celebrations; wear red.
 Or at least, avoid black and white, as they are associated with bad luck during Tet.
 Wearing the beautiful Vietnamese traditional dress, the Ao Dai, is not necessary but often much appreciated.
 There are Ao Dai’s for kids as well as adults.
 You can buy them at Ninh Khuong, which has a store at 34 Le Loi and at the Vincom Mega mall in district 2.
-Next to Meatworks in district 2 is a small shop which also sells ao dai’s and of course you can find them at the Ben Thanh market.
+And of course you can find them at the Ben Thanh market.

 So, there you go, you are all set for Tet.
 One last tip; make sure the first person you receive in your home in the new year is a nice person, because the Vietnamese believe that the karma of your first visitor will become your own.
 Chuc mung nam moi!